minestarks/tsc-completion/README.md

 ## bash completion spec for tsc

-Provides autocomplete for the [TypeScript](https://github.com/Microsoft/Typescript) compiler command line options, `tsc`.
+Provides autocomplete for the [TypeScript](https://github.com/Microsoft/Typescript) compiler's command line options.

 It's only prototype quality and I'm not a very good shell scripter nor a very good JavaScript developer.
 But it gets the job done.